Video Marketing Campaign Made Easy

 Do you know which type of marketing works best?
 Social proof.
 Your customers’ testimonials and case studies are the most effective form of content marketing.

 One of the brands that excel in user testimonies’ and case studies is Dove.
 The company is well-known for fighting with the ideal, Photoshopped women’ image.
-And according to this video, their strategy is extremely successful.
+And their strategy is extremely successful.

 Creating video content is one thing.
 Taking care of proper positioning in search engines is another one.